Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering

 As with the sequential HDT decremental MSF algorithm, two changes are needed to change Acar et al.'s batch-dynamic connectivity algorithm into a batch-decremental MSF algorithm.
 First, given an input graph $G$, we compute an MSF $F$ over $G$ and set $F_{\log n} = F$.
 The MSF for the graph will always be $F_{\log n}$.

 Second, when performing a doubling search out of a component to find a replacement edge, instead of looking for $2^j$ arbitrary incident non-tree edges on phase $j$ of a doubling search, we use the ETT augmentation from \cref{thm:ett-aug} to search for the $2^j(1 \pm 1/2)$ lightest incident non-tree edges.
 To maintain the HDT cycle invariant, we do not push any edges on a doubling phase in which we find a replacement edge.
-In addition, to reduce span, we defer pushing edges to the end of a doubling search rather than pushing non-tree edges after every doubling phase.
+In addition, to reduce span, we defer pushing edges to the end of the entire replacement search on a level rather than pushing non-tree edges after every doubling phase.